The ultimate wealth-creating program that took me 30 years to develop

 You can make direct withdrawals, TAX-FREE from the tax-sheltered account, up to the adjusted cost base (ACB) of the plan without incurring any tax.

-Simply stated, the ACB is equal to your deposits less the cost of insurance.
+In other words, the ACB equals your deposits minus the cost of insurance.

-- The bank will capitalize the loan payments, so that you never have to payments on the loan.
+The bank will capitalize the loan payments, so that you never have to make payments on the loan.

 BONUS – If you die before you can spend or withdraw all of the money in your plan, the balance of the tax-sheltered account, plus the insurance amount, is paid TAX-FREE to your beneficiaries.
 And, insurance payouts avoid probate.